 Prior to beginning student teaching, students must meet these additional criteria:

-- Complete all required professional education courses with a grade of B- or higher.
-A student may have received one exemption for extenuating circumstances.
+1. Complete all required professional education courses with a grade of B- or higher.
+A student may receive one exemption for extenuating circumstances.
 Practicum courses cannot be considered for exemption.

 Learning Goals and Assessment